badrap/docs.badrap.io/docs/faq.md

 ## If I create an account, will you send me spam?

 No way.
-If you want, you can request automatic notifications on any new information regarding your IP addresses.
+If you want, you can request automatic notifications on any new information regarding your IP addresses or email addresses.
 If any new vulnerabilities appear, you will get a notification via email.
 We also may inform you about major updates to the service as well as new features that affect your use of the service substantially.
-You can always remove any IP addresses from your notifications as well as deny all email notifications completely.
+You can always remove any registered assets from your notifications as well as deny all email notifications completely.

+## What is the email search feature?

+We started off Badrap by allowing you to search for security information relating to your important IP addresses.
+However, IP addresses are just one type of important network asset.
+We have added email addresses as another asset type that you can search and get notified about.
+We may add also other asset types in the future, let us know if you have some good ideas!

+## How does the email search feature work?

+The email search feature works similarly to what we do with IP addresses.
+You register your email address into our service, so that we believe you have a right to search for available security information relating to it.
+We help you search for your email address from security researchers' information that is already available.
+We use security researcher Troy Hunt's widely publicized and credible service Have I Been Pwned to tell you about publically known security incidents relating to your email address, such as data breaches.

+The email search works slightly differently in the sense that when you enable the email search feature for your email address, we have to submit your email address to the I Have Been Pwned search interface.
+That service does not log any searches or store your email address when it is searched.
+We explicitly ask for your consent and permission if you want to enable the email search functionality.
+As with any other services, if you do not trust Badrap or Have I Been Pwned to handle your email address properly, you can simply choose not to enable the email search functionality.

 ## Finally

 We hope we were able to answer your questions above!

-You can always check your current IP address with any web browser without creating an account.
-However, by registering you can subscribe to notifications regarding your IP addresses, which means you will automatically receive any new security warnings by email, and you can easily get up-to-date information on all of the different IP addresses that you use daily at home, at work, at the coffee shop, and so on.
+You can always check the status of your current IP address with any web browser without creating an account.
+However, by registering you can also search for information regarding your email address.
+By registering you can also get notifications regarding your IP addresses, which means you will automatically receive any new security warnings by email.
+That way you can easily get up-to-date information on all of the different IP addresses that you use daily at home, at work, at the coffee shop, and so on.